sixertoy/grunt-mustacher/README.md

         compile: {
             options:{
                 context:{
-                    any: 'to be touched by @root.context.any'
+                    any: 'to be touched by @root.context.any',
                     inside: 'a template'
                 }
             },